Warning

 Types of extended data

 There are six possible types of extended data, defined by who can edit and view them.
-Four out of these are available in Sharetribe at this time.
-They are public data, protected data, private data, and public metadata.
+Five out of these are available in Sharetribe at this time.
+They are public data, protected data, and private data, as well as public metadata and protected metadata.

 In the following sections, “author” means the user who created the listing or profile in question.
 “Operator” refers to both the marketplace owner and the Integration API.
 The marketplace operators and the Integration API have access to view and edit all of the data types.